jmix-framework/jmix/README.md

 -d "grant_type=password&&scope=openid&username=johndoe&password=mypass"
 ```

 Let's see how to protect custom MVC controllers.
-For example, you have the following controller in you application:
+For example, you have the following controller in the application:

 ```java
 import org.springframework.web.bind.annotation.GetMapping;